 West Hempstead | 06:30 | 22:30 | Every 60 minutes |

 Travel from Jamaica Station to Penn Station on the Long Island Rail Road (LIRR) is a quick, convenient, and popular means of reaching Midtown Manhattan.
 The ride is approximately 20 minutes and takes place regularly throughout the day—every 5 minutes during rush times and every 20 to 30 minutes otherwise.
-The ride is within the LIRR’s City Zone, so it is easy for daily commuters, tourists, and travelers to or from JFK Airport.
+The ride is within the LIRR’s City Zone, so it is easy for daily commuters, tourists, and travellers to or from JFK Airport.
 The LIRR runs 24 hours a day, but night trains are less frequent.

 LIRR Jamaica Fare and Tickets

-Where to Buy Tickets:
+Where to Buy Tickets

 Station Facilities

 Jamaica Station is a large transportation center in Queens with extensive facilities and transit links.
 It is completely accessible and features elevators, escalators, and wide platforms.
 The station is linked to the AirTrain JFK for direct access to airports, as well as the E, J, and Z subway trains and many MTA bus routes.
 Penn Station in the center of Manhattan also features full accessibility and links to several subway lines (1, 2, 3, A, C, and E), Amtrak, and NJ Transit.
-Both stations are well prepared for travelers with easy signage, restrooms, and ticketing facilities.
+Both stations are well prepared for travellers with easy signage, restrooms, and ticketing facilities.

 LIRR Jamaica to Grand Central

 Riding the Long Island Rail Road (LIRR) from Jamaica Station in Queens to Grand Central Madison in Manhattan is a quick and easy way to get to Manhattan’s East Side.
 The trip is 20 minutes, and trains are frequent during the day.
 Trains go directly to Grand Central Madison, a new underground terminal beneath Grand Central Terminal, without making subway transfers if heading to Midtown East.
-Convenient for the weekday commuter to work as well as travelers from JFK Airport.
+Convenient for the weekday commuter to work as well as travellers from JFK Airport.

 Schedule & Service Updates